Mrgove10/AutoMower/README.md

 **Val2** :

-- For `MOWING` state, possible values for Val1 are:
+- For `MOWING` state, possible values for Val2 are:
   - `0` for Random mowing.
   - `1` for spiral mowing clockwise
   - `2` for spiral mowing counter clockwise

+- For `FROM_BASE` state, Val2 contains as a positive integer value the mowing zone number to go to.

 - No Val2 value expected for other states (any value sent will be ignored)

 **Message Example** :